Vyvyan Holt: Korean War

 At the time of the Korean War Holt was the British Minister in Seoul.
-He had been appointed Consul-General to Republic of Korea on 19 May 1948, and was also appointed Envoy Extraordinary and Minister Plenipotentiary on 17 March 1949.
+He had been appointed Consul-General to Republic of Korea on 19 May 1948, replacing Derwent Kermode, and was also appointed Envoy Extraordinary and Minister Plenipotentiary on 17 March 1949.

 At the outbreak of the Korean War, Holt did not leave the country.
 He thought it was his duty to remain and mistakenly believed that his diplomatic immunity would protect him.
 Instead, in July 1950, Holt with members of his staff including his subordinates George Blake and Norman Owen and other foreigners were detained by the North Koreans and taken on a death march to the far north of the peninsula.
 Questions were asked in Parliament about his disappearance.
 In early 1953 it was confirmed that Holt had survived and he was released in April 1953 with six other civilian captives.

 Holt's fellow captive, Monsignor Thomas Quinlan, Prefect Apostolic of Chunchon in Korea, said on his release;